 To date, the Company has conducted preliminarily development work in respect of the Texas Facility and has identified a site for the Texas Facility.
-Delays in the selection and development of the Texas Facility would likely have an adverse effect on the Company's business, including potentially causing a default under or termination of the BP Offtake Agreement.
+Delays in the selection and development of the Texas Facility would likely have an adverse effect on the Company's business.